 By Daniel Singer

-Over the course of my two and a half years here at Walnut Hill College, I’ve learned many things that have helped me develop as a professional.
-I’ve been in classes that have helped me in the Hospitality industry and through the different challenges of being at College, I €™ve also learned about how to be a better stronger person.
-Throughout the time here and through all of the experiences I’ve had and learned from, whether in class or at work, the most important thing I learned is that when you ask for help, you bring people together; and, you are more powerful with the help of others than you are by yourself.
+Over the course of my two and a half years here at Walnut Hill College, I’ve learned many things that have helped me to develop as a professional.
+I’ve been in classes that have helped me in the hospitality industry, and through the different challenges of being in college, I’ve also learned how to be a better, stronger person.
+Throughout the time here and through all of the experiences I’ve had and learned from, whether in class or at work, the most important thing I learned is that when you ask for help, you bring people together, and you are more powerful with the help of others than you are by yourself.

-After a month of planning and creating a menu and talking ( €¦and talking and talking) about what and how we were going to do it, we had a plan.
-While talking with the church we came to the conclusion we were going to need food for around 200-300 people and order to get the food we were going to host a few food drives.
-We reached out to the whole college and asked whoever felt willing to help me with the cause and to donate food; our first act of business, a can drive for vegetables.
-Then a week before thanksgiving we asked for items such as turkeys and spices and other items for stuffing and mashed potatoes.
-To be honest, I was nervous and very much scared we wouldn €™t get enough food.
-This was a lot of people to serve and the church had us scheduled €¦there was no way I could back out now!
-And it was two weeks before Thanksgiving and we had no food and not enough money to buy the food if no one donated.
+After a month of planning and creating a menu and talking (and talking and talking) about what and how we were going to do it, we had a plan.
+While talking with the church, we came to the conclusion that we were going to need food for around 200-300 people and, in order to get the food, we were going to host a few food drives.
+We reached out to the whole College and asked whoever felt willing to help us with the cause to donate food.
+Our first order of business: a can drive for vegetables.
+Then a week before Thanksgiving, we asked for items such as turkeys and spices and other items for stuffing and mashed potatoes.
+To be honest, I was nervous and very much scared that we wouldn’t get enough food.
+There were a lot of people to serve and the church had us scheduled.
+There was no way I could back out now!
+And just two weeks before Thanksgiving, we had no food and not enough money to buy the food if no one donated.

 However, almost as soon as we gave up on the idea of people donating, we were overwhelmed with how many people, when asked to give, were willing to give.
-In the first can drive the students in this college donated over two hundred cans, which alone was enough for what we needed in that area.
-In the course of the next two weeks before asking for perishable items, the teachers and faculty raised another one hundred cans in various ways.
-Finally, in the week before thanksgiving when we put up the table for perishable items, we received over fifteen turkeys from different people, over eighty pounds of potatoes, thirty pounds each of carrots and onions, fifteen pounds of celery, and fifteen boxes of a variety of spices.
-On top of these donations, the people at this college gave over three hundred dollars in cash with which we were able to buy another ten turkeys and dessert for the entire church (Which was something I hadn’t thought we were going to be able to do).
+In the first can drive, the students donated over 200 cans, which alone was enough for what we needed in that area.
+In the course of the next two weeks before asking for perishable items, the teachers and faculty raised another 100 cans in various ways.
+Finally, in the week before Thanksgiving, when we set up a table on campus for perishable items, we received over 15 turkeys from different people, over 80 pounds of potatoes, 30 pounds each of carrots and onions, 15 pounds of celery, and 15 boxes of a variety of spices.
+On top of these donations, the Walnut Hill College community gave over $300 in cash, with which we were able to buy another 10 turkeys and dessert for the entire church–which was something I hadn’t thought we were going to be able to do.

-As a result of the generosity of the people here at the college, we were able to serve over six hundred people the day of thanksgiving.
-It may have been my idea but it was more than just the idea that made it possible €¦ It was the people at this college!
-From people like Dean Morrow and Dr. Seery who helped me tone this idea into something possible €¦to Ms. McAmis who brought a huge amount of energy into the plan €¦to Mrs. Bloome who helped me stay organized €¦to the maintenance team who helped transport the food and helped put up tables and stands.
-It wasn €™t an idea that allowed this to happen, it was a collaboration of everyone at the college being willing to help.
-When people come together great things can happen €¦strength by unity you might say.
+As a result of the generosity of the people here at the College, we were able to serve over 600 people on Thanksgiving Day.
+It may have been my idea, but it was more than just the idea that made it possible.
+It was the people at this College!
+From Dean Morrow and Dr. Seery, who helped me to turn this idea into something possible, to Ms. McAmis, who brought a huge amount of energy to the plan, to Mrs. Bloome, who helped me to stay organized, to the Maintenance team, who transported the food to the church and put up tables and stands, it wasn’t an idea that allowed this to happen, but a collaboration of everyone at the College being willing to help.
+When people come together, great things can happen–“strength through unity,” you might say.